ZachNagengast/devart-template/project_posts/2014-03-25-Building-Js-Files.md

 ##Dart2JS

 This is something really cool about Dart.
 It takes your Dart code and turns it directly into javascript, so it will run on normal browsers.
-This takes all the heavy lifting of the shoulders of the developers and just spits out nice, working code.
+This takes all the heavy lifting off the shoulders of the developers and just spits out nice, working code.
 Pretty awesome, thanks Google!

 ```
 [Info from Dart2JS]: